-Overview of Progent's Ransomware Negotiation Consulting in Columbus
+Progent's Ransomware Settlement Negotiation Consulting in Columbus

 - Identifying and communicating with the hacker

-- Assessing the recovery risk
+- Evaluating the recovery risk

-- Verifying the threat actor's decryption tool
+- Validating the hacker's decryption tool

-- Checking adherence to anti-money laundering (AML) regulations
+- Verifying adherence to anti-money laundering laws

 - Building a clean recovery environment

-To get in touch with Progent about crypto-ransomware settlement negotiation guidance in Columbus, phone Progent at 800-462-8800 or go to Contact Progent.
+To get in touch with Progent about crypto-ransomware settlement guidance in Columbus, phone Progent at 800-462-8800 or go to Contact Progent.